Bleed Like Me World Tour: Promotional performances

 Garbage performed on a number of TV shows and radio stations during the tour to promote Bleed Like Me and its singles.
-While some were fully set up live band performances, a number of them were lipsynched when the host studios were not able to accommodate the band's live equipment.
+While some were fully set up live band performances, a number of them were lip synced when the host studios were not able to accommodate the band's live equipment.
 One televised event, T4 on the Beach was a three-hour UK-televised concert featuring a multitude of current bands and pop artists performing short sets on the Weston-super-Mare beachfront: due to the quick turnaround time of the event, each act had to lipsynch their tracks.
 Later, in Trieste, Italy, Garbage performed a full live six-song set for Isle of MTV in the city's Piazza Unità d'Italia, this show was broadcast across the continent.
 In late August, Garbage performed a full-length live show at WTTW Studios, Chicago in front of a studio audience for the series Soundstage.
 The show aired on PBS stations a year later on July 6, 2006.